billianodev/MechSharp/README.md

 MechSharp is an app that simulate mechanical keyboard and is a rewrite of Mechvibes that brings key up, random sounds and aim to provides better performance

-Even though MechSharp is programmed using .NET C# which not really the best for performance, most release might have AOT label in which the performance is comparable to other native programming language such as C, C++.

 ---

 ## How to use